You Can't Prompt Your Way to Production

 Think like a systems architect for your AI built app

 Buttons, pages, screens.
-What they click, tap, scroll.Backend in your AI built app: the brain
+What they click, tap, scroll.Backend: the brain

-Handles logic, processes requests, runs the show.Database in your AI built app: the memory
+Handles logic, processes requests, runs the show.Database: the memory

 Where all your user data, settings, and content live.